rhildred/tstest/README.md

 ```

-You can see this in action at [https://rhildred.github.io/javascriptscripting/ilovevivas.html](https://rhildred.github.io/javascriptscripting/ilovevivas.html).
 Of course this is much faster than me typing this over and over.

 ##Selection